DIY Concrete Side Tables

 How To Make A Concrete Side Table:

-My amazing brother-in-law Shaun of Benjamin Wood Works is so good at any tile, wood, or concrete project.
-He’s helped me make so many DIY ideas come to life.
-I really can’t thank him enough for helping me bring my vision to life on these tables.
+My amazing brother-in-law Shaun of Benjamin Tile Works is so good at any tile, wood, or concrete project.
+He's helped me make so many DIY ideas come to life.
+I really can't thank him enough for helping me bring my vision to life on these tables.
 I usually come up with a concept and challenge him with how we can make it -and by we I mean I usually end up taking pictures while he does all the real work.
-He’s done some concrete work for me in the past -he created my amazing basement fireplace surround, and even made these little concrete houses for me in the past.
-He did a great job on these tables, and with these step by step instructions of what he did, I think any DIYer could make them.

-First you need to create your forms.
-We made our side table tops 24″ by 17″.
+The first thing you need to create is your forms for the concrete table top.
+We made our side table tops 24" by 17".
 The length was based on the size of the legs.
 We wanted the legs to be flush with the concrete top.
-The forms were made from melamine.
-It’s nice and smooth and creates a really nice smooth finish on the table top.
-We made our tops 1 1/2″ thick, the same thickness as the table legs for a cohesive look.
+The forms were made from a piece of melamine.
+It's nice and smooth and creates a really nice smooth finish on the table top, compared to regular wood forms.
+We highly recommend using melamine for the forms for a beautiful finished table top as your end result.

 Next lay out the first long side of the mould and drill guide holes through the form edge and right through the bottom so that you can screw it together from the back side with #6 wood screws.